radical-cybertools/radical.entk/doc/user_guide/adding_data.rst

 creates a file if it does not already exist and adds `Hello World` to the file.
 In this section, we'll try to first transfer an input file ("input_file.txt") from localhost, add `Hello World` to this file and transfer it back to the local machine.

-You can download the complete code for this section :download:`here <scripts/add_data.py>`.
+You can download the complete code for this section :download:`here <scripts/add_data.py>` or find it in your virtualenv under ``share/radical.ensemblemd/user_guide/scripts``.

 To do this, we just have to add the ``upload_input_data`` and ``download_output_data`` properties of the kernel.
 This is how our new kernel will look,